li779/mitsuba-im/README.md

 For compilation, usage, and a full plugin reference, please see the [official documentation](http://mitsuba-renderer.org/docs.html).

+## Building

+See documentation.
+For Qt5 on Ubuntu, may need to add libqt5xmlpatterns5-dev to qt5-default.

 ## Releases and scenes

 Pre-built binaries, as well as example scenes, are available on the [Mitsuba website](http://mitsuba-renderer.org/download.html).